 With the transit improvements, peak hour traffic volumes on highway segments are not projected to decrease compared to No Build conditions.
-This is due to demand exceeding capacity, so that decreases in traffic on the highways would be replaced by drivers who otherwise would use city streets.
+This is due to demand exceeding capacity.
+Any decrease in traffic on the highways from the implementation of the alternatives would be replaced by drivers who otherwise would use city streets (as a result, it is expected that increased transit service and diversion back to the highways would result in improved traffic conditions on local city streets).
 However, the packages including BART extensions would provide systemwide benefits in the West County study area including a 6.5 percent reduction in peak period vehicle-hours and a two percent reduction in vehicle-miles of travel (VMT).